Display all available interfaces with -D:

 Print `foreign’ IPv4 addresses numerically rather than symbolically (this option is intended to get around serious brain damage in Sun’s NIS server — usually it hangs forever translating non-local internet numbers).

-The test for `foreign’ IPv4 addresses is done using the IPv4 address and netmask of the interface on which capture is being done.
-If that address or netmask are not available, available, either because the interface on which capture is being done has no address or netmask or because the capture is being done on the Linux “any” interface, which can capture on more than one interface, this option will not work correctly.
+The test for `foreign’ IPv4 addresses is done using the IPv4 address and netmask of the interface on that capture is being done.
+If that address or netmask are not available, either because the interface on that capture is being done has no address or netmask or because it is the “any” pseudo-interface, which is available in Linux and in recent versions of macOS and Solaris, and which can capture on more than one interface, this option will not work correctly.

 -F file